Val Carter - Executive Director

 Eve Wingerath - Fundraising Manager

-Eve recently joined the Home and Family team as Fundraising Manager.
-She has extensive experience in the public and charity sector.
+Eve has extensive experience in the public and charity sector.
 Eve previously worked for Ormiston Trust in the UK, a charity which aims to improve the life chances of children and young people, and has taught in primary, secondary and further education in the UK and Asia.

-She is interested in mental health, education, early intervention and working with the whole family, and is passionate about the work of Home and Family.
+Eve is interested in mental health, empowering women, education, early intervention and working with the whole family.
+She is passionate about the work and social history of Home and Family.

 Sandra Talbot MNZASW, Dip Child Protection Studies